 Should I clean my baby’s teeth?

 Definitely!
 Even before the first tooth appears, use a soft, clean cloth to wipe your baby’s gums and cheeks after feeding.
-As soon as the first tooth appears, begin using a small, soft bristled tooth brush to clean the tooth after eating.
-Don’t cover the brush with toothpaste.
-Young children tend to swallow most of the toothpaste, and swallowing too much fluoridated toothpaste can cause permanent spots on their teeth called dental fluorosis.
+As soon as the first tooth appears, pediatric dentists recommend that you begin using a small, soft bristled toothbrush to clean after eating.
+Don’t cover the brush with toothpaste as young children tend to swallow most of it.
+Swallowing too much fluoridated toothpaste can cause permanent spots on their teeth called dental fluorosis.